sweet-security/candystore/README.md

 * Add generations as an adapter on top, so that older generations are compacted into exponentially larger time spans.
 It's an alternative to TTL, and amortizes the number of times an entry will move around as the dataset grows.
-* Maybe add Arithmethid coding/Huffman coding as a cheap compression for the keys and values
+* Maybe add Arithmethic coding/Huffman coding as a cheap compression for the keys and values

 ## How to Interpret the Performance Results
 While the numbers above are incredible, it is obvious that any file-backed store will be limited by the